haacked/haacked.com/_posts/archived/2006/2006-03-02-ReflectionsOnTheRelease.aspx.markdown

 ---
 title: Reflections On The Release
 date: 2006-03-02 -0800
-tags: []
+tags: [subtext]
 redirect_from: "/archive/2006/03/01/ReflectionsOnTheRelease.aspx/"
 ---

-I have never worked as part of a shrink wrapped product team, which makes working on
+I have never worked as part of a shrink wrapped product team, which makes working on Subtext the closest thing to the experience.
-Subtext the
-closest thing to the experience.
 When a product team releases a product, they often stamp it with the acronym RTM, Release to Manafacturing, which is more and more becoming a misnomer as the only manafacturing being done is the manafacturing of hyperbole by the marketing team.